 An initial inspection and test is carried out at the time of manufacture by the manufacturer in accordance with the applicable design standards with supervision from a Notified Body selected by the manufacturer.
 The degree of supervision is dependent upon the choice of the manufacturer and the capability of the manufacturer's Quality Management System.

 Pre-fill inspections are carried out at specially equipped filling centres, with qualified staff using appropriate procedures.
-Pre-fill inspections are required to conform to specific standards, the most common standards are:
+Pre-fill inspections are required to conform to standards, such as:

-- BS ISO 24431, Gas cylinders.
-Cylinders for compressed and liquefied gases (excluding acetylene).
+- BS EN ISO 24431, Gas cylinders.
+Seamless, welded and composite cylinders for compressed and liquefied gases (excluding acetylene).
 Inspection at time of filling.

 NOTE: Cylinders are only allowed to be filled and transported if they are in date for their periodic inspection and test, however, you are allowed to transport an out-of-date cylinder provided you are returning it to a place where it will be tested.

 A periodic inspection and test is carried out by an inspection body.
-The relevant European standards describing the periodic inspection and testing requirements for cylinders are:
+The relevant standards describing the periodic inspection and testing requirements for cylinders include:

 - BS EN 1802, Transportable gas cylinders.
 Periodic inspection and testing of seamless aluminium alloy gas cylinders.